vitorstabile/logic-programming-with-java-basics/README.md

 #### <a name="chapter2part1"></a>Chapter 2 - Part 1: Understanding Primitive Data Types: int, double, boolean, char

+Primitive data types are the fundamental building blocks for representing data in Java.
+Understanding them is crucial because they dictate the kind of values a variable can hold and the operations that can be performed on it.
+This lesson will provide a comprehensive overview of four essential primitive data types: int, double, boolean, and char.
+We'll explore their characteristics, how to declare and use them, and their significance in Java programming.

 #### <a name="chapter2part1.1"></a>Chapter 2 - Part 1.1: Data Types in Java

 In Java, we have the 8 primitive data types.
 Other types are Non-primitive like the diagram below: